qorix-group/process_description/process/index.rst

 Standards
 ---------

-The the standard references the S-CORE project's processes are derived from can be found here:
+The the standard references the project's processes are derived from can be found here:

 .. toctree::
    :maxdepth: 1